Musicians

 John Sweeney

 John Sweeney has played for silent film since 1990, starting at Riverside Studios in London and subsequently playing at many venues in Britain including the National Film Theatre, the Barbican Cinema, Broadway in Nottingham, the Imperial War Museum, and Watershed in Bristol.
 He has played for the British Silent Cinema Festival since its inception and has since 2000 been a regular pianist at the Giornate del Cinema Muto in Pordenone.
 He is a regular performer at the Slapstick Festival of silent comedy in Bristol.
-He has played at the Shanghai International Film Festival, and in festivals in Germany, Turkey, Hong Kong, Russia, Taiwan and Kazakhstan, among others.
-He has recorded DVDs for the BFI, Cineteca di Bologna and Edition Filmmuseum as well as a soundtrack for broadcast on Sky.
-In 2018 he composed and performed a score for the London Film Festival Archive Gala which he subsequently performed at MoMA in New York.
-He is one of the founders of the Kennington Bioscope, doing regular screenings of silent films at London Cinema Museum with live music.
+He has performed at numerous festivals in different countries such as China, Germany, Kazakhstan, Taiwan, Hong Kong, Russia and Turkey.
+He has recorded DVDs for the BFI, Cineteca di Bologna and Edition Filmmuseum as well as a soundtrack for broadcast on Sky TV.
+In 2018 he composed and performed a score for the London Film Festival Archive Gala, which he subsequently performed at MoMA in New York.
+He is one of the founders of the Kennington Bioscope, hosting regular screenings of neglected silent films at The Cinema Museum with live music.